CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/mobile.md

 ## Download

-- For Android users: you can download it form [GitHub Releases](https://github.com/CatalinTermure/Cytoid-Chart-Editor/releases)
+- For Android users: you can download it from [GitHub Releases](https://github.com/CatalinTermure/Cytoid-Chart-Editor/releases)

-- For iOS users: `iOS TestFlight: Currently unavailable`
+- For iOS users (via TestFlight): Currently unavailable

 ## Next Step